choldgraf/textbook/_chapters/08/4/Joining_Tables_by_Columns.md

 ---
-interact_link: notebooks/08/4/Joining_Tables_by_Columns.ipynb
+interact_link: chapters/08/4/Joining_Tables_by_Columns.ipynb
-title: '8.4 Joining Tables by Columns'
+title: 'Joining Tables by Columns'
-permalink: 'chapters/08/4/Joining_Tables_by_Columns'
+permalink: '/chapters/08/4/Joining_Tables_by_Columns'
-previouschapter:
+prev_page:
-  url: chapters/08/3/Cross-Classifying_by_More_than_One_Variable
+  url: /chapters/08/3/Cross-Classifying_by_More_than_One_Variable
-  title: '8.3 Cross-Classifying'
+  title: 'Cross-Classifying'
-nextchapter:
+next_page:
-  url: chapters/08/5/Bike_Sharing_in_the_Bay_Area
+  url: /chapters/08/5/Bike_Sharing_in_the_Bay_Area
-  title: '8.5 Bike Sharing in the Bay Area'
+  title: 'Bike Sharing in the Bay Area'
-redirect_from:
-  - 'chapters/08/4/joining-tables-by-columns'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### Joining Tables by Columns